Midland University

 Midland University is a private Lutheran university in Fremont, Nebraska.
 It has an approximate enrollment of 1,600 students on 33 acre campus.
 Known as Midland Lutheran College from 1962 to 2010, the college is affiliated with the Evangelical Lutheran Church in America.

 History

 Midland University was founded as an educational institution in 1883 as Luther Academy.
 The original building, located in Wahoo, Nebraska, was dedicated on November 10, 1883, the 400th anniversary of Martin Luther’s birth.
-The current college is also a product of Midland College, founded in 1887 by the General Synod of the Evangelical Lutheran Church.
+The current college is also a product of Midland College, founded in 1887 by the Evangelical Lutheran General Synod of the United States of America.
 Midland College, originally located in Atchison, Kansas, moved to the college's current location in Fremont, Nebraska in 1919.
 Luther Academy, later named Luther College, combined with Midland College as Midland Lutheran College in 1962.

 In October 1924, the Gymnasium-Commons building, now known as the Olson Student Center, was dedicated.

-In 1946, plans were announced to build a new all-men dormitory honoring the students who served during World War II.
-Costs were estimated to be at approximately $160,000.
-However, due to an increase in the cost of building materials, the price was upped to $200,000.
-Men's Memorial Hall was officially dedicated in the fall of 1947 at a total price of around $250,000.

-On May 5, 1964, ground was broken for a new science hall, that would eventually be known as the Swanson Hall of Science.
-The science hall was officially dedicated on October 8, 1965.

-In 1966, Midland announced the construction of a new physical education building.
-In 1968, after getting a donation of $144,000 from Frank H. Hopkins, it was announced that the physical education building would be named, "the Frank H. Hopkins Physical Education Building."
-The building, now known as Hopkins Arena, was dedicated on May 21, 1969.

-The Musbach Arts Center opened in October 1975.
+Men's Memorial Hall was officially dedicated in the fall of 1947.
+It was a new all-men dormitory honoring the students who served during World War II.